openshift/runbooks/alerts/advanced-cluster-management-operator/ACMUWLMetricsCollectorFederationError.md

 * **If you see `err="...
 403 Forbidden"` or `err="...
 401 Unauthorized"`**:

     This is an authentication/authorization error.
-This is the cause of the alert.
 It means the collector is not authorized to scrape the user workload Prometheus.

 ### 4. If you see 403/401 errors, investigate the collector's RBAC permissions